NEW YORK No thanks.

 In July 2009, Bartz signed a 10-year search partnership with Microsoft.
 The deal shifts Yahoo's costly back-end Web indexing chores to Microsoft while combining Yahoo and Microsoft's Web audience to create a stronger rival to Google.

-Bartz said that the transition of the company's Internet search advertising system to Microsoft Corp's (MSFT.O) technology would occur by the end of October, and that Yahoo would unlikely delay the move until after the holiday season.
+Bartz said the transition of the company's Internet search advertising system to Microsoft Corp's (MSFT.O) technology would occur by the end of October, and that Yahoo would unlikely delay the move until after the holiday season.

 Search ad rates would pick up in mid-2011, following the shift to Microsoft's technology, she said.